Cerebrovascular accident symptoms. How to improve poor circulation in different ways

-The process that causes disorders of cerebral circulation can affect the main and cerebral arteries (aorta, brachiocephalic trunk, common, internal and external carotid, subclavian, vertebral, basilar, spinal, radicular arteries and their branches), cerebral veins and venous sinuses, jugular veins.
-The nature of the pathology of the cerebral vessels is different: thrombosis, embolism, narrowing of the lumen, kinks and looping, aneurysms of the vessels of the brain and spinal cord.
+The process that causes cerebral circulatory disorders can affect the main and cerebral arteries (aorta, brachiocephalic trunk, common, internal and external carotid, subclavian, vertebral, basilar, spinal, radicular arteries and their branches), cerebral veins and venous sinuses, jugular veins.
+The nature of the pathology of cerebral vessels can be different: thrombosis, embolism, narrowing of the lumen, kinks and looping, aneurysms of the vessels of the brain and spinal cord.

-The severity and localization of morphological changes in the brain tissue in patients with cerebral circulation disorders are determined by the underlying disease, the blood supply pool of the affected vessel, the mechanisms of development of this circulatory disorder, the age and individual characteristics of the patient.
+The severity and localization of morphological changes in brain tissue in patients with cerebrovascular accidents are determined by the underlying disease, the blood supply to the affected vessel, the mechanisms of development of this circulatory disorder, the age and individual characteristics of the patient.

-Morphological signs of cerebrovascular accident can be focal and diffuse.
-Focal include hemorrhagic stroke, intrathecal hemorrhage, cerebral infarction; to diffuse - multiple small-focal changes in the substance of the brain of different nature and different prescription, small hemorrhages, small fresh and organizing foci of necrosis of the brain tissue, gliomesodermal scars and small cysts.
+Morphological signs of cerebrovascular accident can be focal or diffuse.
+Focal ones include hemorrhagic stroke, intrathecal hemorrhages, cerebral infarction; to diffuse - multiple small-focal changes in the brain substance of varying duration, small hemorrhages, small fresh and organizing foci of necrosis of brain tissue, gliomesodermal scars and small cysts.

-Clinically, with cerebral circulation disorders, there may be subjective sensations (headache, dizziness, paresthesia, etc.) without objective neurological symptoms; organic microsymptoms without clear symptoms of loss of CNS function; focal symptoms: movement disorders - paresis or paralysis, extrapyramidal disorders, hyperkinesis, coordination disorders, sensitivity disorders, pain; violations of the functions of the sense organs, focal violations of the higher functions of the cerebral cortex - aphasia, agraphia, alexia, etc .; changes in intelligence, memory, emotional-volitional sphere; epileptic seizures; psychopathological symptoms.
+Clinically, with cerebrovascular accidents, there may be subjective sensations (headache, dizziness, paresthesia, etc.) without objective neurological symptoms; organic microsymptoms without clear symptoms of loss of central nervous system function; focal symptoms: motor disorders - paresis or paralysis, extrapyramidal disorders, hyperkinesis, coordination disorders, sensitivity disorders, pain; dysfunctions of the sensory organs, focal disorders of the higher functions of the cerebral cortex - aphasia, agraphia, alexia, etc.; changes in intelligence, memory, emotional-volitional sphere; epileptic seizures; psychopathological symptoms.

-According to the nature of cerebrovascular accidents, initial manifestations of insufficient blood supply to the brain, acute cerebrovascular accidents (transient disorders, intrathecal hemorrhages, strokes), chronic slowly progressive disorders of cerebral and spinal circulation (dyscirculatory encephalopathy and myelopathy) are distinguished.
+According to the nature of cerebral circulatory disorders, initial manifestations of insufficiency of cerebral blood supply are distinguished, acute cerebral circulatory disorders (transient disorders, intrathecal hemorrhages, strokes), chronic slowly progressive disorders of cerebral and spinal circulation (dyscirculatory encephalopathy and myelopathy).

-Clinical symptoms of the initial manifestations of insufficiency of blood supply to the brain are appearing, especially after intense mental and physical work, staying in a stuffy room, headache, dizziness, noise in the head, decreased performance, sleep disturbance.
-Focal neurological symptoms in such patients, as a rule, are absent or are represented by diffuse microsymptoms.
+Clinical symptoms of the initial manifestations of insufficient blood supply to the brain are headaches, dizziness, noise in the head, decreased performance, and sleep disturbances, especially after intense mental and physical work, staying in a stuffy room.
+Focal neurological symptoms in such patients are usually absent or represented by scattered microsymptoms.
 To diagnose the initial manifestations of insufficient blood supply to the brain, it is necessary to identify objective signs of atherosclerosis, arterial hypertension, vasomotor dystonia and exclude other somatic pathologies, as well as neurosis.

-Acute cerebrovascular accidents include transient cerebrovascular accidents and strokes.
+Acute cerebrovascular accidents include transient cerebral circulatory disorders and strokes.

-Transient disorders of cerebral circulation are manifested by focal or cerebral symptoms (or a combination thereof), lasting less than 1 day.
-Most often they are observed in atherosclerosis of cerebral vessels, hypertension and arterial hypertension.
+Transient cerebrovascular accidents are manifested by focal or general cerebral symptoms (or a combination thereof) lasting less than 1 day.
+They are most often observed in cerebral atherosclerosis, hypertension and arterial hypertension.

 There are transient ischemic attacks and hypertensive cerebral crises.

-Transient ischemic attacks are characterized by the appearance of focal neurological symptoms (weakness and numbness of the extremities, speech difficulty, impaired statics, diplopia, etc.) against the background of mild or absent cerebral symptoms.
+Transient ischemic attacks are characterized by the appearance of focal neurological symptoms (weakness and numbness of the limbs, difficulty speaking, static disturbances, diplopia, etc.) against the background of mild or absent cerebral symptoms.

-For hypertensive cerebral crises, on the contrary, the predominance of cerebral symptoms (headache, dizziness, nausea or vomiting) over focal ones, which sometimes may be absent, is characteristic.
-Acute cerebrovascular accident, in which focal neurological symptoms persist for more than 1 day, is considered a stroke.
+Hypertensive cerebral crises, on the contrary, are characterized by a predominance of general cerebral symptoms (headache, dizziness, nausea or vomiting) over focal ones, which sometimes may be absent.
+An acute cerebrovascular accident, in which focal neurological symptoms persist for more than 1 day, is considered a stroke.

 Acute disorders of venous circulation in the brain also include venous hemorrhages, thrombosis of the cerebral veins and venous sinuses.

-Chronic disorders of cerebral circulation (dyscirculatory encephalopathy and myelopathy) are the result of progressive circulatory failure caused by various vascular diseases.
+Chronic cerebrovascular accidents (dyscirculatory encephalopathy and myelopathy) are the result of progressive insufficiency of blood supply caused by various vascular diseases.

-With dyscirculatory encephalopathy, diffuse organic symptoms are detected, usually in combination with memory impairment, headaches, non-systemic dizziness, irritability, etc. There are 3 stages of dyscirculatory encephalopathy.
+With discirculatory encephalopathy, scattered organic symptoms are detected, usually in combination with memory impairment, headaches, non-systemic dizziness, irritability, etc. There are 3 stages of discirculatory encephalopathy.

-For stage I, in addition to diffuse, unsharply pronounced persistent organic symptoms (asymmetry of cranial innervation, light oral reflexes, inaccuracies in coordination, etc.), the presence of a syndrome similar to the asthenic form of neurasthenia is characteristic (memory impairment, fatigue, absent-mindedness, difficulty switching from one activity to another). another, dull headaches, non-systemic dizziness, poor sleep, irritability, tearfulness, depressed mood).
-The intellect does not suffer.
+Stage I, in addition to scattered, mildly expressed persistent organic symptoms (asymmetry of cranial innervation, slight oral reflexes, inaccuracy of coordination, etc.), is characterized by the presence of a syndrome similar to the asthenic form of neurasthenia (memory deterioration, fatigue, absent-mindedness, difficulty switching from one activity to another). another, dull headaches, unsystematic dizziness, poor sleep, irritability, tearfulness, depressed mood).
+Intellect does not suffer.

-Stage II is characterized by a progressive deterioration of memory (including professional), a decrease in working capacity, personality changes (viscosity of thought, a narrowing of the circle of interests, apathy, often verbosity, irritability, quarrelsomeness, etc.), and a decrease in intelligence.
-Daytime sleepiness is typical with poor night sleep.
-Organic symptoms are more pronounced (mild dysarthria, reflexes of oral automatism and other pathological reflexes, bradykinesia, tremor, changes in muscle tone, coordination and sensory disorders).
+Stage II is characterized by progressive deterioration of memory (including professional memory), decreased performance, personality changes (viscosity of thought, narrowing of interests, apathy, often verbose, irritability, quarrelsomeness, etc.), decreased intelligence.
+Daytime sleepiness with poor night sleep is typical.
+Organic symptoms are more distinct (mild dysarthria, reflexes of oral automatism and other pathological reflexes, bradykinesia, tremor, changes in muscle tone, coordination and sensory disorders).

-Stage III is characterized by both aggravation of mental disorders (up to dementia) and the development of neurological syndromes associated with a predominant lesion of a certain area of the brain.
-It can be pseudobulbar palsy, parkinsonism, cerebellar ataxia, pyramidal insufficiency.
-Frequent stroke-like worsening of the condition, characterized by the appearance of new focal symptoms and an increase in previously existing signs of cerebrovascular insufficiency.
+Stage III is characterized by both worsening mental disorders (up to dementia) and the development of neurological syndromes associated with predominant damage to a certain area of the brain.
+These may be pseudobulbar palsy, parkinsonism, cerebellar ataxia, pyramidal insufficiency.
+Stroke-like deterioration of the condition is frequent, characterized by the appearance of new focal symptoms and an increase in previously existing signs of cerebrovascular insufficiency.

-Dyscirculatory myelopathy also has a progressive course, in which three stages can be conventionally distinguished.
-Stage I (compensated) is characterized by the appearance of moderate fatigue of the muscles of the limbs, less often by weakness of the limbs.
-Subsequently, in stage II (subcompensated), weakness in the limbs progressively increases, sensitivity disorders appear in the segmental and conduction type, changes in the reflex sphere.
+Discirculatory myelopathy also has a progressive course, in which three stages can be roughly distinguished.
+Stage I (compensated) is characterized by the appearance of moderately severe fatigue of the muscles of the limbs, less often weakness of the limbs.
+Subsequently, in stage II (subcompensated), weakness in the limbs progressively increases, sensory disturbances of the segmental and conduction type, and changes in the reflex sphere appear.
 In stage III, paresis or paralysis, severe sensory disturbances, and pelvic disorders develop.

 The nature of focal syndromes depends on the localization of pathological foci along the length and diameter of the spinal cord.
-Possible clinical syndromes are polio, pyramidal, syringomyelic, amyotrophic lateral sclerosis, posterocolumnar, transverse spinal cord lesions.
+Possible clinical syndromes are poliomyelitis, pyramidal, syringomyelic, amyotrophic lateral sclerosis, posterior columnar, transverse spinal cord lesions.

-Chronic venous circulation disorders include venous congestion, causing venous encephalopathy and myelopathy.
-It is a consequence of cardiac or pulmonary heart failure, compression of extracranial veins in the neck, etc. Difficulties in venous outflow from the cranial cavity and spinal canal can be compensated for a long time; with decompensation, headaches, convulsive seizures, cerebellar symptoms, and dysfunction of the cranial nerves are possible.
+Chronic disorders of the venous circulation include venous congestion, causing venous encephalopathy and myelopathy.
+It is a consequence of cardiac or pulmonary-heart failure, compression of extracranial veins in the neck, etc. Difficulties in venous outflow from the cranial cavity and spinal canal can be compensated for a long time; with decompensation, headaches, seizures, cerebellar symptoms, and dysfunction of the cranial nerves are possible.
 Venous encephalopathy is characterized by a variety of clinical manifestations.
-Hypertension (pseudotumor) syndrome, disseminated small-focal brain damage syndrome, asthenic syndrome can be observed.
-Venous encephalopathy also includes bettolepsy (cough epilepsy), which develops in diseases that lead to venous congestion in the brain.
-Venous myelopathy is a particular variant of dyscirculatory myelopathy and does not differ significantly from the latter clinically.
+Hypertensive (pseudotumor) syndrome, scattered small-focal brain lesion syndrome, and asthenic syndrome may be observed.
+Venous encephalopathy also includes bettolepsy (cough epilepsy), which develops in diseases leading to venous stagnation in the brain.
+Venous myelopathy is a particular variant of discirculatory myelopathy and clinically does not differ significantly from the latter.

 Symptoms of circulatory disorders in the vessels of the brain

 In the early stages, the disease is asymptomatic.
-However, it progresses rapidly and gradually its symptoms completely incapacitate a person, work capacity is seriously impaired, a person loses the joy of life and cannot fully live.
+However, it progresses quickly and gradually its symptoms completely incapacitate a person, performance is seriously impaired, the person loses the joy of life and cannot live fully.

 So, the symptoms of cerebrovascular accident include:

-Headache is a major wake-up call, but people often ignore it, believing that pain is caused by fatigue, weather, or other causes.
+A headache is a major warning sign, but people often ignore it, believing that the pain is caused by fatigue, weather or other reasons.

-pain in the eyes - its peculiarity lies in the fact that it noticeably increases during the movement of the eyeballs, especially in the evening
+pain in the eyes - its peculiarity is that it noticeably intensifies during the movement of the eyeballs, especially in the evening

-dizziness - when such a phenomenon is noted regularly, it should by no means be ignored
+dizziness - when such a phenomenon is observed regularly, it should in no case be ignored

-nausea and vomiting - usually this symptom occurs in parallel with the above
+nausea and vomiting - usually this symptom manifests itself in parallel with the above

 ringing or noise in the ears

-convulsions - this symptom is less common than others, but still occurs
+convulsions - this symptom appears less frequently than others, but still occurs

-numbness - in violation of blood circulation in the vessels of the brain, it occurs absolutely for no reason
+numbness - when blood circulation in the vessels of the brain is impaired, it occurs absolutely for no reason

 weakness in the body